We may use your personal data to fulfil a contract or take steps linked to a contract:

 On-Line Collaboration Apps

-Individuals who apply for AMBCS membership will automatically be given AMBCS through an automated process.
-If individuals apply for other grades and are not suitable, they will be informed that this is the case.
+Individuals who apply for AMBCS membership; those entitled to AMBCS will automatically be given AMBCS through an automated process.
+If individuals apply for other grades and are unsuccessful, they will be offered a more appropriate grade of membership.

 Change of Purpose